igorvilela28/Chuck-Norris-Facts/README.md

 The product requirements for the application can be found at the [GithubProjects](https://github.com/igorvilela28/Chuck-Norris-Facts/projects/1) page.

-Check the artifacts on the latest successful build on [Bitrise](https://app.bitrise.io/app/9d7d60cad3099158) to download the latest APK.

 ## Stack

 The main technologies and concepts used are: